-The three short plays to be presented, KURSY OF THE SEA, THE DOVE, and TO THE DOGS, show Barnes’ wide variety of writing styles and genres-comedies and dramas; realism and surrealism, as well as her love for the Irish writers she herself revered.
+The three short plays to be presented, KURZY OF THE SEA, TO THE DOGS, and THE DOVE, show Barnes’ wide variety of writing styles and genres-comedies and dramas; realism and surrealism-as well as her love for the Irish writers she herself revered.

-The performance will begin with a short contextual presentation examining the era of the plays and life of the playwright followed by a concert-style performance and concluding with an informal discussion.
+The performance will begin with a short contextual presentation about the Barnes' Family's Huntington history given by poet and historical Journalist George Wallace.
+This will also examine the era of the plays and life of the playwright followed by a concert-style performance and concluding with an informal discussion.

 ABOUT THE PLAYWRIGHT